Authgear

 You will learn the following throughout the article:

-Add authentication to ASP.NET Core App
+Add authentication to Core App

 Prerequisites